 Dressing in costumes, trick-or-treating, and decorating the lawn with ghosts, goblins, and ghouls, there’s just so much to love about Halloween.
 That’s unless, of course, you’re a dog.
 According to animal welfare workers, it’s not unusual for pets to go missing on Halloween.
-The sights and sounds of the holiday that provide so much entertainment for adults and kids can be downright scary for even the most confident dogs.
-Here are some tips to help keep dogs on Halloween calm and happy.
+The sights and sounds that provide so much entertainment for adults and kids can be downright scary for even the most confident dogs on Halloween.
+Here are some tricks to treating your dog to a calm, happy, and safe holiday.

 With so many fun pet costumes on the market, it’s easy to get caught up in the spirit of the holiday.
 However, animal welfare organizations caution families that being dressed in a costume can be stressful for many pets.
 If your dog appears uncomfortable, he shouldn’t be forced to wear a costume no matter how cute you think he looks.
-If your dog rolls on the floor or rubs against furniture in an attempt to slip out of the costume, it’s a clear sign that he’s uncomfortable, writes certified dog trainer Victoria Schade in a PetMD article.
+If your dog rolls on the floor or rubs against furniture in an attempt to slip out of the costume, it’s a clear sign that he’s uncomfortable.
 Less obvious signs your dog is stressed in a costume include:

 To help keep your dog calm on Halloween, animal behaviorists advise setting your dog up in a safe space before trick-or-treaters start calling.
 Choose a room well away from the front door and make sure that all window blinds and drapes are closed.
 Provide your dog with his favorite bed or crate and an interactive toy.
 A frozen Kong stuffed with peanut butter and treats is a great way to keep him distracted.
 Playing relaxing music or putting on the TV will help drown out the sound of the doorbell or noise from trick-or-treaters out on the street.